 It was suggested we try anchoring near French Curve so Chuck could come over and take a look at our main sail and genoa.
 However, even with the binoculars it was hard trying to pick out a specific boat swinging from anchor in the distance.
 We went ahead and anchored in a spot we felt comfortable, got Maluhia settled, took in the beautiful scene, then caught up on some much needed rest.

 Everything we had seen of Mexico up to this point was dry and dessert like.
 Imagine our shock when we arrived at this huge anchorage and we started seeing green!
-Bahia Santa Maria was a very minimalist place.
-Fisherman live there in very small shacks for 3-4 months at a time.
+Life in Bahia Santa Maria was very minimalist.
+Fisherman live here in very small shacks for 3-4 months at a time.
 There are no services.
 The people were once again friendly but very shy.

 A huge party was hosted for the fleet.
-All of the food, cold beer (important), and a complete Mexican rock and roll band were trucked more than 210 miles.
-The last 30 miles had them trekking all their gear across a long stretch of beach at low tide just to get there!
+All of the food, cold beer (important), and a complete Mexican rock and roll band were trucked more than 210 miles to this location.
+The last 30 miles had them trekking all their gear across a long stretch of beach at low tide!

 The fisherman’s wives served a traditional seafood meal and the band played for tips.
 I found a small niña sitting outside the food line.
 Of course I had candy!
 The fleet was advised to bring donations to this village since they didn’t have much.
 Some of the fleet asked about donating straight cash but were advised against it since monetary donations have a way of just vanishing in Mexico.
 Other vessels brought school supplies, clothing, and baseballs as donations.

-We were advised to be careful of surf landings, tarantulas and scorpions while ashore.
+The fleet was advised to be careful of surf landings, tarantulas and scorpions while ashore.
 We ended up just taking a panga (along with the majority of others) to save time (and frustration) from lowering our dinghy from our foredeck.
-While on shore went ahead and wondered away from the party to do some hiking and exploring.
+While on shore we wondered away from the party to do some hiking and exploring.
 We were excited because this place was both warm and sunny!

 We headed back to Maluhia eager to fix what was broken.
 We jammed the battens back into the black plastic reinforced pockets on the luff, and made sure they were in there as tight as possible.
 We took out our drill and drilled a hole all the way through the plastic pocket and the batten.
 Then, we secured the batons inside each plastic pocket with a locking nut.
 There’s no way they would slip out of the plastic reinforced pocket now!